 USCC standards allow the students to delve into the basic understanding of fractions in preliminary form by showing partition of circles and rectangles into two, three, or four equal shares.
 The equal shares are described using the words halves, thirds, half of, a third of, whereas the whole are described as two halves, three thirds, and four fourths.

 With the focus primarily on the expansion of the number system to three-digit numbers and operation on them, the in-depth understanding of units of length, and the properties of 2D and 3D shapes, the Cuemath curriculum for grade 2 ends on a high-note before moving on to grade 3 where all domains are taken a notch-up.
 Cuemath curriculum provides learning experiences of important concepts through concrete and pictorial representations and connects mathematics with the lives of students.
-Cuemath conducts Live Online Math classes and Coding classes.
+Cuemath conducts Live Online Math classes.
 This makes them love math and see its relevance in their day to day lives.

 -By Shubhi Mittal